thiagosommerfeld/linux-server-hardening/README.md

-# 🛡️ Linux Server Hardening & Security Baseline
+# 🛡️ Linux Server Hardening

 ## 📋 About the Project
 This project documents the hardening process of a newly deployed AWS cloud-based Linux server Ubuntu.
 The goal is to drastically reduce the server's attack surface, protecting it against automated attacks, brute force, and malicious network scanning.